When AI Benchmarks Plateau: A Systematic Study of Benchmark Saturation: Acknowledgements

 We thank Siva Kantha Rao Vanama, Abhijit Ubale, Vijaya Kumar Reddy Palreddy, Shivaprasad Chitta, Sasikanth Kotti, Wm.
 Matthew Kennedy, and Alexander Hoyle who supported this project through annotation efforts, discussions, and comments on the paper draft.

-Mubashara Akhtar was primarily supported by the ETH AI Center through an ETH AI Center postdoctoral fellowship.
+Mubashara Akhtar was supported by the ETH AI Center through an ETH AI Center postdoctoral fellowship.
 Hossein A. Rahmani’s effort was supported by the Engineering and Physical Sciences Research Council (EP/S021566/1).
 Vilém Zouhar gratefully acknowledges the support of the Google PhD Fellowship.
 Marek Suppa was funded by the EU NextGenerationEU through the Recovery and Resilience Plan for Slovakia under the project No. 09I02-03-V01-00029.
 Jan Batzner was supported by the Federal Ministry of Research, Technology, and Space of Germany [Grant Number 16DII131].
 Yanan Long thanks the TPU Research Cloud for computational support.
+Anka Reuel was supported by the Stanford Interdisciplinary Graduate Fellowship.
+Sanmi Koyejo is partially supported by NSF 2046795 and 2205329, IES R305C240046, ARPA-H, the MacArthur Foundation, Schmidt Sciences, Stanford HAI, RAISE Health, OpenAI, Microsoft, and Google.